Recognizing and Eliciting Weakly Single Crossing Profiles on Trees: Introduction

-Mirrlees~\cite{mirrlees1971exploration} proposed the single crossing domain where voters (instead of candidates as in the case of single peaked domain) can be arranged in a linear order so that, for every two candidates $x$ and $y$, all the voters who prefer $x$ over $y$ appear consecutively.
-Other than guaranteeing transitivity property of the majority relation, the single crossing domain has found wide applications in economics~\cite{diamond1974increases}, specially in redistributive income taxation~\cite{roberts1977voting,meltzer1981rational}, trade union bargaining~\cite{blair1984labor}, etc. The notion of single crossingness has further been generalized with respect to {\em median graphs} while maintaining the transitivity of the majority relation~\cite{demange2012majority}.
+Mirrlees~\cite{mirrlees1971exploration} proposed the single-crossing domain where voters (instead of candidates as in the case of single-peaked domain) can be arranged in a linear order so that, for every two candidates $x$ and $y$, all the voters who prefer $x$ over $y$ appear consecutively.
+Other than guaranteeing transitivity property of the majority relation, the single-crossing domain has found wide applications in economics~\cite{diamond1974increases}, specially in redistributive income taxation~\cite{roberts1977voting,meltzer1981rational}, trade union bargaining~\cite{blair1984labor}, etc. Single-crossing property has further been generalized with respect to {\em median graphs} while maintaining the transitivity of the majority relation~\cite{demange2012majority}.
 A graph is called a median graph if, for every three nodes, there exists a unique node which is present in the shortest paths between all three pairs of nodes.
 Trees, hypercubes, etc. are important examples of median graphs.
-In recent times, Kung applied single-crossingness on trees to the study of networks~\cite{kung2015sorting}.
+A profile \PP is called single crossing on trees if there exists a tree \TT on \PP such that every sub-profile along any path in \PP is single crossing with respect the induced path order.
+Single-crossing profiles also have many real-world applications.
+For example, Kung applied single-crossing property on trees to the study of networks~\cite{kung2015sorting}.
+Clearwater et al.~\cite{clearwater2015single} show a polynomial-time algorithm to recognize whether or not a given profile is intermediate with respect to some median graph.